SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 Let's now add a few more properties to the property pane: a check box, a drop-down list, and a toggle.
 We first start by importing the respective property pane fields from the framework.

+> [!NOTE]
+> If you're targeting SharePoint Framework 1.7.1 for SharePoint on-premises, PropertyPane code would be located in sp-webpart-base.
+The change to move PropertyPane code to its own package (sp-property-pane) was part of [SharePoint Framework 1.8 release]:https://github.com/SharePoint/sp-dev-docs/wiki/SharePoint-Framework-v1.8-release-notes#removing-propertypane-code-out-of-sp-webpart-base

 1. Scroll to the top of the file and add the following to the import section from `@microsoft/sp-property-pane`:

     ```typescript